 Emergency management financial supports

-Funding options for Indigenous communities and local governments are available for disaster mitigation, disaster response, and after a disaster may have happened.
+Funding options for Indigenous communities and local governments are available for mitigation, response, and recovery.
+For additional funding opportunities visit ClimateReadyBC.

 Response operations finance claims